coatyio/coaty-js/CONTRIBUTING.md

 ## Generate Coaty framework documentation

-Generate HTML documentation from the TypeScript source code and the included JavaDoc comments:
+First, ensure that the framework has been build as explained in the previous section.
+Then, generate HTML documentation from the TypeScript source code and the included JavaDoc comments:

 ```sh
 npm run doc